aksimhal/sunflower/README.txt

 README

-{IN PROGRESS - Code not guaranteed to work for everyone}

-Code to track sunflower growth.
-For more information, please email anish @ simhal@virginia.edu
+Code to track sunflower growth based on a very specific data set at UVa.
+For more information, please email anish @ aks5db@virginia.edu

-The SIFT functions are from the VLFeat Library (vlfeat.org).
+In order to run the code, VLFeat must be installed beforehand (vlfeat.org).